mxguardian/Mail-SpamAssassin-Plugin-PDFInfo2/README.md

 The following tags can be defined in an `add_header` line:

-    _PDF22COUNT_     - total number of pdf mime parts in the email _PDF2PAGECOUNT_  - total number of pages in all pdf attachments _PDF2WORDCOUNT_  - total number of words in all pdf attachments _PDF2LINKCOUNT_  - total number of links in all pdf attachments _PDF2IMAGECOUNT_ - total number of images found on page 1 inside all pdf attachments _PDF2VERSION_    - PDF Version, space seperated if there are > 1 pdf attachments _PDF2IMAGERATIO_ - Percent of first page that is consumed by images - per attachment, space separated _PDF2CLICKRATIO_ - Percent of first page that is clickable - per attachment, space separated _PDF2NAME_       - Filenames as found in the mime headers of PDF parts _PDF2PRODUCER_   - Producer/Application that created the PDF(s) _PDF2AUTHOR_     - Author of the PDF
+    _PDF22COUNT_      - total number of pdf mime parts in the email _PDF2PAGECOUNT_   - total number of pages in all pdf attachments _PDF2WORDCOUNT_   - total number of words in all pdf attachments _PDF2LINKCOUNT_   - total number of links in all pdf attachments _PDF2IMAGECOUNT_  - total number of images found on page 1 inside all pdf attachments _PDF2CIMAGECOUNT_ - total number of color images found on page 1 inside all pdf attachments _PDF2VERSION_     - PDF Version, space seperated if there are > 1 pdf attachments _PDF2IMAGERATIO_  - Percent of first page that is consumed by images - per attachment, space separated _PDF2CLICKRATIO_  - Percent of first page that is clickable - per attachment, space separated _PDF2NAME_        - Filenames as found in the mime headers of PDF parts _PDF2PRODUCER_    - Producer/Application that created the PDF(s) _PDF2AUTHOR_      - Author of the PDF
     _PDF2CREATOR_     - Creator/Program that created the PDF(s)
     _PDF2TITLE_       - Title of the PDF File, if available _PDF2MD5_         - MD5 checksum of PDF(s) - space seperated
     _PDF2MD5FUZZY1_   - Fuzzy1 MD5 checksum of PDF(s) - space seperated

 Example `add_header` lines:

     add_header all PDF-Info pdf=_PDF2COUNT_, ver=_PDF2VERSION_, name=_PDF2NAME_
     add_header all PDF-Details producer=_PDF2PRODUCER_, author=_PDF2AUTHOR_, creator=_PDF2CREATOR_, title=_PDF2TITLE_
-    add_header all PDF-ImageInfo images=_PDF2IMAGECOUNT_ ratios=_PDF2IMAGERATIO_
+    add_header all PDF-ImageInfo images=_PDF2IMAGECOUNT_ cimages=_PDF2CIMAGECOUNT_ ratios=_PDF2IMAGERATIO_
     add_header all PDF-LinkInfo links=_PDF2LINKCOUNT_, ratios=_PDF2CLICKRATIO_
     add_header all PDF-Md5 md5=_PDF2MD5_, fuzzy1=_PDF2MD5FUZZY1_